jlhood/jlhood.github.io/_pages/books.md

 1. [Effective Java](https://www.amazon.com/Effective-Java-2nd-Joshua-Bloch/dp/0321356683) - Must read for any Java developer, however its information is only current to Java 1.5, so doesn't include new Java features.
 1. [Java 8 in Action](https://www.amazon.com/Java-Action-Lambdas-functional-style-programming/dp/1617291994) - Covers new features in Java 8.
 1. [Java Concurrency in Practice](https://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601) - Great book for getting a deep understanding of just how hard concurrent programming is.
 I think the best reason to read this book is as a means of steering you away from quickly jumping to writing your own concurrent, shared-memory (buggy) solutions to problems.
-Use a framework, or better yet, a functional programming model! :-)
+Use a framework! 😊

 ### Architecture/Design